marianoabdala/marianoabdala.github.io/read.me.md

 > How many criticals have we identify so far for release Z?

-It's way easier for me to ask you to elaborate when needed on an answer than to ask you to be briefer in general.
+It's way easier for me to ask you to elaborate when needed than to ask you to be briefer in general.

 #### Being done in time